 A Registered Dietitian (RD) is someone who is considered an expert in food and nutrition.
 If you want a career that is exciting, challenging, and allows you succeed, excel, and feel good about what you do, then consider the field of dietetics.
 Dietetics is the high-tech science of applying food and nutrition to health.
 It's a vital, growing field open to creativity and opportunity – the possibilities are endless.
-For more information, please visit the web site for the American Dietetic Association.
+For more information, please visit the web site for the Academy of Nutrition and Dietetics.

 Dietetics Home | Scholarships